 c) Prosecute, eject or cause to be ejected by an authorised steward or police officer, anyone contravening these regulations.

-• For NatWest T20 Blast matches and the Tourist T20 fixture, dogs are not allowed within the ground (except hearing dogs for the deaf or dogs accompanying blind persons).
+• For Vitality Blast matches and tourist matches, dogs are not allowed within the ground (except hearing dogs for the deaf or dogs accompanying blind persons).

 • Playing ball games behind seating areas which may inconvenience other spectators is prohibited.